AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 * If the person is not marked as favorite, an error message will be shown.

 Examples:
-* `list` followed by `unfav 2` removes the favorite status from the 2nd person in the address book.
+* `list` followed by `unfav 2` removes the favorite status from the 2nd person in the contact list.
 * `find John` followed by `unfav 1` removes the favorite status from the 1st person in the results of the `find` command.

 --------------------------------------------------------------------------------------------------------------------
 ### Exporting data : `export` {#exporting-data-export}

-Exports all entries from the address book and compiles them into a csv file.
+Exports all entries from the contact list and compiles them into a csv file.

 Format: `export`

-* The file will be downloaded in the user's `Downloads` folder with the format `Campusbook_contacts.csv`.
+* The file will be downloaded in the user's `Downloads` folder with the format `CampusBook_contacts.csv` (note the capital 'B' in CampusBook).
 * In the case where `CampusBook_contacts.csv` already exists in the user's `Downloads` folder, the old one will be replaced.
+* If the contact list is empty, you will see the message: "Unable to export due to empty address book" (this message is from the code and may be updated in a future version).
+* If the export fails for any reason, you will see the message: "Failed to export contacts to CSV".

 --------------------------------------------------------------------------------------------------------------------
 ### Importing data : `import` {#importing-data-import}

-Imports all entries from a csv file and inserts them into the address book
+Imports all entries from a csv file and inserts them into the contact list.

 Format: `import` or `import [File name in Downloads]` or `import [Absolute File Path]`